James M. Wilson Jr.: Biography

-Wilson returned to Washington, D.C. in 1970, becoming Deputy Assistant Secretary of State for East Asian and Pacific Affairs under Marshall Green.
+Wilson returned to Washington, D.C., in 1970, becoming Deputy Assistant Secretary of State for East Asian and Pacific Affairs under Marshall Green.
 There, he was almost immediately thrust into the controversy about the Pentagon Papers.
 After Wilson suffered a heart attack, he was reassigned to the White House and there led negotiations related to the Trust Territory of the Pacific Islands.
 These negotiations resulted in the Northern Mariana Islands becoming a U.S. commonwealth in 1975.

 In 1976, President of the United States Gerald Ford named Wilson the first ever Assistant Secretary of State for Human Rights and Humanitarian Affairs.
-There, he launched the practice of preparing annual country reports on human rights in various countries around the world.
+Deputy Secretary of State, Robert S. Ingersoll, explained the creation of the position as "to expand and upgrade the time and attention devoted to human rights considerations in the work of the Department of State" after a period of mostly disorganized consideration of human rights.
+Wilson and his new office were tasked with convincing regional bureaus of the importance of human rights in U.S. foreign policy in the wake of congressional activism.
+Wilson also launched the practice of preparing annual country reports on human rights in various countries around the world.
 United States Secretary of State Henry Kissinger initially wanted these reports to remain classified, but the United States Congress insisted that the reports be made public.

 Wilson retired in 1978.
 In retirement, he served on the board of the International Rescue Committee.

-Wilson died on November 15, 2009 in Washington, D.C.
+Wilson died on November 15, 2009, in Washington, D.C.